 Although during a pandemic it would be preferable to give a single dose of vaccine, data from the first COVID-19 vaccine trial suggests that 2 doses of vaccine stimulates the immune system more than a single dose.
 However, we don't know how much of an immune response is needed for protection.
-Participants in Groups 4 and 6 will be offered an optional booster vaccine around 4 weeks after their first vaccination.
+Participants in Groups 4 and 6 will be offered an optional booster vaccine at least 4 weeks after their first vaccination.
+We are now inviting participants in groups 1, 2 and 5a, who have not already received two doses of vaccine to have an optional booster dose.

 Participants will receive the same booster vaccine type as they received for their first vaccine.
-Therefore participants who received the ChAdOx1 nCoV-19 vaccine will receive a dose of booster ChAdOx1 nCoV-19 that will be similar to the dose used in the earlier COV001 trial.
+Therefore, participants who received the ChAdOx1 nCoV-19 vaccine will receive a dose of booster ChAdOx1 nCoV-19 that will be similar to the dose used in the earlier COV001 trial.
 Participants who received MenACWY as their initial vaccine will receive a MenACWY booster dose which is the same as their first dose.
 All participants will remain blinded to which vaccine they receive at the point of booster vaccination.
 Participants who choose to receive a booster dose will need to stay in the study and have further visits for up to 15 months in total.